Friday, March 27, 2020

 "No, that's just something they wrote down for their records.
 It doesn't mean anything," she said.

 I knew it did.
-It meant that society would always view me as different and make assumptions and judgments about what was capable of doing.
-It meant my inner voice will spend the rest of my life screaming to be heard.
+It meant that society would always view me as different and make assumptions and judgments about me.
+It meant my inner voice would spend the rest of my life screaming to be heard.
 While I continued to try to make people see me for the person I am.

 I am not mentally challenged.
-Unfortunately, when many people see me that that is what they think.
+Unfortunately, when many people see me that is what they think.

-The most difficult thing about living here is the lack of privacy. coupled with the fact that when people here meet me for the first time most assume I m mentally challenged.
+The most difficult thing about living here is the lack of privacy.
+That and the fact that when people here meet me for the first time most assume I'm mentally challenged.